mauriciopoppe/blog/site/content/notes/mathematics/number-theory/modular-arithmetic.md

 #### Extended Euclidean Algorithm

-The multiplicative inverse of a number $a$ is a number which multiplied by $a$ yields the multiplicative identity, for modular arithmetic the modular multiplicative inverse is also defined, the modular multiplicative inverse of a number $a$ modulo $m$ is an integer $x$ such that
+The multiplicative inverse of a number $a$ is a number which multiplied by $a$ yields the multiplicative identity.
+For modular arithmetic, the modular multiplicative inverse is also defined.
+The modular multiplicative inverse of a number $a$ modulo $m$ is an integer $x$ such that

 <div>$$
 \begin{equation}\label{modular-multiplicative-inverse}